-The Company received a seller credit on the purchase of a 5 % shareholding in AET Sea Shuttle AS and AET Sea Shuttle II AS in June 2022 from ADS Shipping Ltd. A total of USD 11,4 million is payable within two years from the acquisition.
+The Company received a seller credit on the purchase of a 5% shareholding in AET Sea Shuttle AS and AET Sea Shuttle II AS in June 2022 from ADS Shipping Ltd. A total of USD 11,4 million is payable within two years from the acquisition.
 The seller credit is at zero interest rate and without collateral.
-The loan is recognized at fair value as of 31 December 2023 at carrying amount of USD 11,1 million and interest expense of USD 560k has been recognized in 2023 (2022: USD 280k).
+The loan has been fully repaid in 2024.
+Interest recognized in 2024 is USD 530k (2023 560k).